Haufe-Lexware/wicked.haufe.io/doc/configuring-kong-plugins.md

 ## Kong's modus operandi

-Mashape Kong knows, very coarsely speaking, three different entities which it works with for configuration:
+Mashape Kong knows, very coarsely speaking, four different entities which it works with for configuration:

+* Services
-* APIs
+* Routes
 * Consumers
 * Plugins

-**APIs** are the entities Kong uses to know which end points to proxy to which backends.
+**Services** and **Routers** are the entities Kong uses to know which end points to proxy to which backends.
 This is what you configure when you [define APIs for use with the API Portal](defining-an-api.md).

 For Kong, **Consumers** are entities which can be used when applying plugins to API routes.
 Kong is agnostic to what kind of Consumer may be behind (e.g. "User", "Application",...), this is up to the API Gateway operator to decide.
 For the wicked API Portal, consumers map to API **Subscriptions**, i.e. a combination of an API, an Application and an API Plan.